vidaud/seta/seta-doc/docs/user-guide/setup.md

     * open the browser developer tool and copy the value of the **access_token_cookie**
     * {==click on the **Authorize** button to open the Available authorizations dialog; in the apikey text input set **Bearer** value then click on the *Authorize* button.==}

-Seta-API will get at each request another authorization decoded token from seta-ui through the *token info* endpoint using the authenticated JWT.
+SeTA-API will get at each request another authorization decoded token from seta-ui through the *token info* endpoint using the authenticated JWT.

 !!! info
     You can verify the authorization token at [authorization doc](/authorization/v1/doc) passing the JWT access token as payload.